 Why Use Annuities For Retirement?

 Annuities are the only retirement plan in the United States that provides a guaranteed income for a lifetime, even if the plan runs out of money.
 As a result, the annuity is a money management tool in retirement, taking all the guesswork in budgeting your day-to-day expenses.
 By utilizing this financial plan, a retiree will never have to worry about running out of money.

 Understanding Lifetime Income Riders

 Keeping Up With Inflation

-Some annuities offer a guaranteed lifetime income with the ability to increase regularly to keep up with inflation.
+Some annuities offer a guaranteed lifetime income that can regularly increase to keep up with inflation.
 Once the income increases, the payment amount is locked in and can never go backward from that point forward.

 Things To Consider When Retiring

 - Inflation is rising whether you like it or not.
 So plan accordingly or decrease your lifestyle.

-- Per the U.S. Department of Health and Human Services, you have a 70% chance of going into a Nursing Home, Assisted Living Facility, or Home Health Care.
+- Per the U.S. Department of Health and Human Services, you have a 70% chance of entering a Nursing Home, Assisted Living Facility, or Home Health Care.
 So buy long-term care insurance now.